LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 destructor.
 If you forget to implement a destructor, the compiler creates and invokes a dummy destructor, that is, an empty one (that does no cleanup of dynamically allocated memory).

+The technique of acquiring resources in a constructor and releasing them in a destructor, known as Resource Acquisition Is Initialization or RAII, allows us to eliminate ‘‘naked new operations,’’ that is, to avoid allocations in general code and keep them buried inside the implementation of well-behaved abstractions.
+Similarly, ‘‘naked delete operations’’ should be avoided.
+Avoiding naked new and naked delete makes code far less error-prone and far easier to keep free of resource leaks

+Constructors, destructors, and copy and move operations for a type are not logically separate.
+We must define them as a matched set or suffer logical or performance problems.
+If a class X has a66 Essential Operations Chapter 5 destructor that performs a nontrivial task, such as free-store deallocation or lock release, the class is likely to need the full complement of functions: class X {
+public:
+X(Sometype); // ‘‘ordinar y constructor’’: create an object X(); // default constructor
+X(const X&); // copy constructor
+X(X&&); // move constructor
+X& operator=(const X&); // copy assignment: clean up target and copy X& operator=(X&&); // move assignment: clean up target and move ˜X(); // destr uctor: clean up
+// ...
+};
+There are five situations in which an object can be copied or moved:
+• As the source of an assignment
+• As an object initializer
+• As a function argument
+• As a function return value
+• As an exception
+An assignment uses a copy or move assignment operator.
+In principle, the other cases use a copy or move constructor.
+Howev er, a copy or move constructor invocation is often optimized away by constructing the object used to initialize right in the target object.
+For example:
+X make(Sometype);
+X x = make(value);
+Here, a compiler will typically construct the X from make() directly in x; thus eliminating (‘‘eliding’’) a copy.
+In addition to the initialization of named objects and of objects on the free store, constructors are used to initialize temporary objects and to implement explicit type conversion.
+Except for the ‘‘ordinary constructor,’’ these special member functions will be generated by the compiler as needed.
+If you want to be explicit about generating default implementations, you can: class Y {
+public:
+Y(Sometype);
+Y(const Y&) = default; // I really do want the default copy constr uctor Y(Y&&) = default; // and the default move constr uctor
+// ...
+};
+If you are explicit about some defaults, other

+A good rule of thumb (sometimes called the rule of zero) is to either define all of the essential operations or none (using the default for all).
+For example: struct Z {
+Vector v;
+string s;
+};
+Z z1; // default initialize z1.v and z1.s
+Z z2 = z1; // default copy z1.v and z1.s
+Here, the compiler will synthesize memberwise default construction, copy, move, and destructor as needed, and all with the correct semantics.
+To complement =default, we hav e =delete to indicate that an operation is not to be generated.
+A base class in a class hierarchy is the classical example where we don’t want to allow a memberwise copy.
+For example: class Shape {
+public:
+Shape(const Shape&) =delete; // no copy operations Shape& operator=(const Shape&) =delete;
+// ...
+};
+void copy(Shape& s1, const Shape& s2)
+{
+s1 = s2; // error : Shape copy is deleted
+}
+A =delete makes an attempted use of the deleted function a compile-time error; =delete can be used to suppress any function, not just essential member functions.